 2.3.4.
-Turbulence length-scale based on von Kármán spectra
+Turbulence length scale based on von Kármán spectra

-The von Kármán spectra, expressed in equation 2.3 below, allowed for a determination of turbulence length scales (L_x, L_y, L_z) when fit to the normalised power spectra of the velocity measurements.
-This velocity data was recorded at a location $X^ = -3.625$, vertically above the splitter plane at the centreline $(Y^ = 0)$, at $Z^ = 0.69$, close to the mid-height of the model.
-Each power spectra was obtained using a Hamming window, splitting the signal into 1 second segments with 75% overlap.
+The von Kármán spectra, expressed in (2.3a,b) below, allowed for a determination of turbulence length scales (L_x, L_y, L_z) when fit to the normalised power spectra of the velocity measurements.
+These velocity data were recorded at a location $X^ = -3.625$, vertically above the splitter plane at the centreline $(Y^ = 0)$, at $Z^ = 0.69$, close to the mid-height of the model.
+Each power spectra was obtained using a Hamming window, splitting the signal into 1 s segments with 75 % overlap.
 A least-squares fitting method was applied to fit the experimental spectrum on a logarithmic plot.
-The lengthscale dependent fits are provided by von Kármán (1948):
+The length-scale-dependent fits are provided by von Kármán (1948):